+Following this meeting, each student and their advisor receives a letter from the DCT summarizing their progress.
 The goal of the evaluation process is to identify both strengths and weaknesses of the student.
-If a weakness seems to be interfering with the student's progress in the program, the faculty will map out a remedial strategy (e.g., specific coursework, additional supervision, etc.).
-If the student appears to be struggling early on in their training (e.g., difficulties in clinical work or not meeting/passing research milestones), the letter will indicate that remedial action is needed.
-The problem is stated and a meeting involving the student, advisor and DCT is requested.
-The goal of that meeting is to develop a specific course of remediation.
+If a weakness seems to be interfering with the student's progress in the program, the faculty will map out a remedial strategy (e.g., specific coursework, additional supervision, etc.) and the letter will indicate that remedial action is needed, and a meeting with the student, advisor, and DCT may be warranted.
 If the problem persists, then the faculty may take more serious actions that range from deriving further remediation plans with clear consequences if identified steps are not completed to dismissing the student from the program.

 All students should expect to have both areas of weakness and areas of strength identified.
-Identifying these strengths and weaknesses is intended to facilitate student growth rather than be a list of what a student is doing "wrong".
+Identifying these strengths and weaknesses is intended to facilitate student growth rather than be a list of what a student is doing "wrong."
 Engaging in self-reflection and receiving feedback from others is an extremely important piece of professional development, and a process that should continue across one's career as a psychologist.
-If information is included in any evaluation form that the student disagrees with, they are strongly encouraged to discuss this disagreement with the writer (or another faculty member they feel comfortable with) and at minimum have the student's point of view documented in their file.
+Students are welcome to request clarification or additional feedback from the DCT and/or to request a meeting with the advisor and DCT.
+If the student disagrees with any of the feedback they have received they are strongly encouraged to discuss this disagreement with the DCT or other faculty in the program and at minimum have the student's point of view documented in their file.